vjancik/education/README.md

 # Education

-Anything and everything I have coded and felt like sharing.

 **DISCLAIMER**: Many of the code files inside this repository are old, uncommented and weren’t ment for outside evaluation.
 Please take that into consideration.

 *Note: The language percentages are off because Python has a lot of skeleton code I didn’t write.*